AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-multi-site-to-site-resource-manager-portal.md

 >
 >

-This article walks you through using the Azure portal preview to add Site-to-Site (S2S) connections to a VPN gateway that has an existing connection.
+This article walks you through using the Azure Portal to add Site-to-Site (S2S) connections to a VPN gateway that has an existing connection.
 This type of connection is often referred to as a "multi-site" configuration.
 You can add a S2S connection to a VNet that already has a S2S connection, Point-to-Site connection, or VNet-to-VNet connection.
 There are some limitations when adding connections.
 Check the [Before you begin](#before) section in this article to verify before you start your configuration.

 This article applies to VNets created using the Resource Manager deployment model that have a RouteBased VPN gateway.
 These steps do not apply to ExpressRoute/Site-to-Site coexisting connection configurations.
 See [ExpressRoute/S2S coexisting connections](../expressroute/expressroute-howto-coexist-resource-manager.md) for information about coexisting connections.